All join hands and circle left ...

 Over the past twenty years I've had great fun leading country dancing (American, English, family dances and parties) throughout New England, across the country and in Europe, working with so many incredibly talented musicians along the way.
 The best part remains meeting new people, making great friends, and seeing the smiling faces on the dance floor.

-I've had the pleasure and satisfaction of organizing dance events, camps and festivals for over 30 years for the New England Festival Association, the Country Dance and Song Society, Country Dance Society (Boston Centre) and the monthly contradance and potluck dinner in Carlisle, Massachuetts.
+I've had the pleasure and satisfaction of organizing dance events, camps and festivals for over 30 years for the New England Folk Festival Association, the Country Dance and Song Society, Country Dance Society (Boston Centre) and the monthly contradance and potluck dinner in Carlisle, Massachuetts.

 In 2005, Becky Hill, caller and choreographer from Cleveland, Ohio, and I collaborated in publishing The Rosen Hill Collection, a book of our dance compositions.
 It has been gratifying to hear that a number of my dances have become favorites around the contradancing world.